-Sedgefield Acoustic Group is a group of singers and musicians that meet on the last Wednesday of every month (and sometime the first Friday) in Ceddesfeld Hall.
+Sedgefield Acoustic Group is a group of singers and musicians that meet on the last Wednesday of every month (and sometimes the first Friday).
 It gives an opportunity to those who may not otherwise play outside of their own home to have an audience and get together to share material and knowledge in a mutually supportive environment.
 The group includes those less confident through to seasoned performers and those who write their own material.
 Everyone who comes along is given great support and encouragement to improve.

 We all are interested in a variety of media, ranging from acrylics, pencils, pastels, watercolours and oils.
 The more experienced people are always willing to help new artists with advice in the selection of materials and techniques.
 We usually put on an exhibition about once a year in Ceddesfeld.

 If you would like to join our friendly group, pop along on any Thursday morning, or contact Malcolm Scott on 01740622871.
 Subs are £1 a session plus the annual membership of SCA.
 Coffee and tea are available from Nancy in the kitchen for a small charge.
 We wouldn't be without it!!!!
 Remember, all abilities are welcome.

 New members are always welcome to learn to play Bridge.
 The sessions are every Tuesday 7:30pm in the Chetwynd Room and cost £3.00 per session.